Beloved Baby Eaglet In D.C. Euthanized After Suffering West Nile Disease

 We at AEF have very heavy hearts learning Valor was euthanized today.
 Please see Tri-State Bird Rescue and Research for the complete update. #americaneaglefoundation #dceaglecam #baldeagles #DC pic.twitter.com/M9TdUGjb9P— Mr. P & First Lady (@dceaglecam) August 7, 2018

-"Words are not enough to convey the sadness we are feeling for the loss of our precious eaglet, Valor," the American Eagle Foundation said on the DC eagle cam website.
+"Words are not enough to convey the sadness we are feeling for the loss of our precious eaglet, Valor," the American Eagle Foundation said on the DC Eagle Cam website.
 The group said euthanizing him was "the most difficult but compassionate decision."

 "We are thankful for the opportunity to finish the 2018 season watching Mr. President, the First Lady, and Victory," AEF wrote.
 "Rest gently, Valor.
 You were loved."